dotnetcore/Home/README.md

 - Have at least 50 stars;
 - The project description is detailed, and project with sample code, documentation, and wiki;
 - Be NOT sponsored by a commercial company or organization and does NOT have paid employees;
+- WITHOUT ANY copyright issues;
 - Open source license.

+※ In special cases, the above requirements may be reduced as appropriate.

 ### Joining Step